jen-thomas/orthoptera-elevational-range-community-composition-observation-data/README.md

 * ```surveys.csv``` contains metadata about each of the surveys.
 * ```vegetation_plots.csv``` contains data from the vegetation surveys which were undertaken at each site.

+* ```site_survey_summary.csv``` contains a summary of the number of visits and surveys to each site, as well as the number of Orthoptera captured.
+This is compiled by summarising the raw data which is found in the files listed above.

 ## Data description

 ```data_file_descriptions.txt``` contains a plain text description of the fields in the data files.
 For more detailed descriptions of the field type and constraints, for example, see ```schema_package.JSON```.